Chocolate Banana Muffins are rich, moist, and loaded with chocolate! Made with better-for-you ingredients without skimping on flavor.

 Instructions

 - Preheat oven to 350°F (175°C).
 Generously coat a muffin pan with cooking spray, but don’t use liners.
 Let eggs and yogurt reach room temperature.
 Melt coconut oil, measure, and set aside to cool.
-Ensure ingredients are at the same temperature to avoid clumping.
+Ensure ingredients are at the same temperature to avoid a clumpy batter.

 - The darker the banana skin, the sweeter the banana!
 Remove the skin and mash with a fork or electric mixer until it resembles thick applesauce.
 Measure to ensure you have 1 level cup.

 - Add flour, cornstarch, baking soda, salt, cocoa powder, and both types of chocolate chips to a large bowl.
-Mix to combine.
+Whisk to combine.
 In another bowl, add egg, mashed bananas, Greek yogurt, coconut oil, vanilla extract, and brown sugar.
 Use a hand whisk to mix until completely smooth.

 - Mix the wet and dry ingredients together with a wooden spoon until just combined.
 Be careful not to overmix.